 Under present law, minimum standards of the type applicable to tax-qualified pension plans generally do not apply to post-retirement medical benefit plans.
-The Internal Revenue Code contains provisions applicable to tax-qualified retirement plans designed to prohibit discrimination in favor of highly compensated employees, and to ensure that rank-and-file employees, as well as highly compensated employees, actually benefit under the plan.
-In addition, under both the Code and the Employee Retirement Income Security Act of 1974 (ERISA), qualified retirement plans are required to meet minimum standards relating to participation requirements (the maximum age and service requirements that may be imposed as a condition of participation in the plan), vesting (the time at which an employee's benefit becomes nonforfeitable), and benefit accrual (the rate at which an employee earns a benefit).
+Under both the Code and the Employee Retirement Income Security Act of 1974 (ERISA), qualified retirement plans are required to meet minimum standards relating to participation requirements (the maximum age and service requirements that may be imposed as a condition of participation in the plan), vesting (the time at which an employee's benefit becomes nonforfeitable), and benefit accrual (the rate at which an employee earns a benefit).